Russoboy/Weather-App-2.0/README.md

 # Weather-App-2.0
-Weather app that displays the weather of any Location accurately
+Weather app that displays the weather of any Location accurately. search!